Lee Benson

 Benson is a 1976 graduate of Brigham Young University.
 He has been sports editor of the Deseret News and as of the beginning of 2012 was a columnist for the news who wrote on metro-Salt Lake City issues.

-Benson is a twin.
-His brother, Dee Benson was a former chief judge for the United States District Court for the State of Utah.
+Benson was born in Sandy, Utah.
+His twin brother, Dee Benson, was a former chief judge for the United States District Court for the State of Utah.